 Year 11 and 12 focused on the theme of Leadership.
-Students led drills and games fortnightly at Time Out Basketball, a session where members of the community with disabilities can join us playing basketball.
-They have enjoyed many successes throughout the year with this committed group of participants and volunteers.
-Our Senior School students also hosted the Hornsby Ku-ring-gai Women's' Shelter annual cocktail party book launch where we welcomed guests and raised money for the Shelter.
-Year 11 and 12 participated in the Red Shield Appeal for the Salvation Army, wearing their Barker uniforms with pride and giving up their weekend to collect money in the centre of Hornsby.
-Finally, our Seniors also volunteered at the Lifeline Bobbin Head cycle, where cyclists raised money for suicide prevention.
-Students also hosted and volunteered at the Lifeline Book Fair in the Rosewood Centre at the end of the year.
+Students led drills and games fortnightly at TimeOut Basketball, a session where members of the community with disabilities can join us in a friendly game of basketball.
+Our Senior School students also worked with Hornsby- Kuring-gai Women's Shelter, volunteering at a fundraising evening and running the BBQ at our annual Sports Gala Day in June.
+Year 11 and 12 also participated in the Red Shield Appeal for the Salvation Army at Hornsby Westfield.
+The students willingly gave up their weekend to collect money for a worthwhile cause.
+This year we were honoured to receive the 'Hornsby Salvation Army Red Shield Appeal Schools Challenge' Award, with Barker College students raising the most funds in comparison to other local schools.
+Finally, the Seniors also volunteered at the Lifeline Bobbin Head Cycle Classic, where students facilitated the event which raised money for suicide prevention.